 Struggling to write your personal statement?
 You’re not alone!
 Most students struggle with this part of the application process.
 But you don’t have to be one of them.

 We know how important it is for you to stand out from other applicants, and we want to make sure that happens.
-Follow these guidelines for writing a solid personal statement that will help you get into your desired University!
-If you want to jump to a specific guide, check out below:
+Follow these guidelines for writing a solid personal statement that will help you get into your desired university!
+If you want to jump to a different guide, check out the full collection below:

 What Is A Personal Statement?